bosley/truk/README.md

 ## Memory Model

 Stack allocation for local variables with sized arrays and structs.
-Heap allocation through explicit `alloc` and `alloc_array` calls.
+Heap allocation through explicit `make` calls.
 No garbage collection.
-Memory must be manually freed.
+Memory must be manually freed with `delete`.
 Double-free and use-after-free result in undefined behavior.